ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 - discuss how to check that rules are in place but not enforced yet

-- configure zone and rule for CR
-- perform local pull on image uploaded

-### Create zone and rule
+## Create zone and rule
 {: #cbr-security-zone-rule-create}
 {: step}

 For evaluating the impact of context-based restrictions, you are going to create a rule governing the access to a namespace in {{site.data.keyword.registryshort_notm}}.
-You start by creating that namespace, then a network zone.
+You start by creating that namespace, then a network zone to identify a VPC as traffic source.

 1. Go to the [{{site.data.keyword.registryshort_notm}} namespaces](https://{DomainName}/registry/namespaces) and select the region you want to work with.
 Click **Create** and enter **YOUR_INITIALS-e2esec** as **Name**.
 Use your initials or something else to make sure the namespace is unique within the region.
 Last, **Create** the new namespace.
 2. In the [{{site.data.keyword.cloud_notm}}](https://{DomainName}) console, click on the **Manage** menu and select [**Context-based restrictions**](https://{DomainName}/context-based-restrictions).
 In the overview page, click on **Create a network zone**.